JeremySkrdlant/YouTubeArchive/README.md

 # YouTubeArchive
 This is an archive of older YouTube videos that we used to use for training.
+This is a live document so check back every once in a while for new stuff.
+I have over 2,500 videos to go through.
 The goal is to have a place for alumni to gain access to changes in the materials.

 Global Game Jam coming up January 26th!!